-This is mentioned because there are some who have been compelled by the circumstances of their development to work so utterly alone, with no sympathy or understanding from others in their environment, that on reaching at length certain objectives they have felt that the alliance of their forces with others was a matter of more or less indifference.
+This is mentioned because there are some who have been compelled by the circumstances of their development to work so utterly alone, with no sympathy or understanding from others in their environment.
+On reaching certain objectives they have felt that the alliance of their forces with others was a matter of more or less indifference.
 I have the greatest sympathy for one whose circumstances of development have induced that attitude of mind.
-To him who can say, "I have trodden the wine press alone; and of the people there was none with me," my heart speaks in perfect brotherhood.
-It is a condition of the path, and the solitary trial of the obscure night may just as likely as not cause him to forget that brotherhood exists.
-But that trial passed, he will discern emerging from the shadows others who have passed and understand and await his cooperation for momentous work.
-He must not fail that call, but give his "aid to the few strong hands that hold back the powers of darkness from obtaining complete victory."
+To them who can say, "I have trodden the wine press alone; and of the people there was none with me," my heart speaks in perfect personhood.
+It is a condition of the path, and the solitary trial of the obscure night may just as likely as not cause them to forget that personhood exists.
+They will discern, emerging from the shadows, others who have passed and understand and await their cooperation for momentous work.
+They must not fail that call but give their "aid to the few strong hands that hold back the powers of darkness from obtaining complete victory."

-But is there need to sound this word of caution?
+Is it necessary to sound this word of caution?
 It seems to me that the kind of aspirant I have been communing with in these pages will not need it.
-To him, as to me, the path and the responsibilities and duties of it are very life, and only death can put a temporary period to the assumption of those responsibilities and the fulfillment of those duties.
-He will be surprised when the technique comes to work smoothly within him and brings a deeper insight into souls and enables him to interpret the lives of those fellow disciples who need his cooperation.
-He will be surprised beyond measure to note how similar to their own has been the long day of his trial and discipline.
+To them, as to me, the path and the responsibilities and duties of it are life, and only death can put a temporary period to the assumption of those responsibilities and the fulfillment of those duties.
+They will be surprised when the technique comes to work smoothly within them and brings a deeper insight into souls to enable them to interpret the lives of those fellow disciples who need their cooperation.
+They will be surprised beyond measure to note how similar the long day of their trial and discipline has been to their own.
 This is the foundation of the co-nature existing between them.
-They have all stood alone, aspired alone, fought the secret battle alone, until the light of the soul shone in the Master's presence and, reflected back into the world, attracted the vigilant eyes of those other disciples, working each in his appointed place.
+They have all stood alone, aspired alone, and fought the secret battle alone, until the light of the soul shone in the Master's presence and reflected back into the world, attracted the vigilant eyes of those other disciples, each working in their appointed place.

-He will realize that, throughout all the searching discipline of discipleship he has really been allied with the brethren of the spirit in the four quarters of the earth; that he has been but one of an invisible fraternity of aspiring souls, selfless as himself, chanting the same litany, intoning the same sacred word, infused with the same vibration of revealing fire, and knowing every soul that passes within the precincts of the temple of their consecrated service.
-This is not fantasy - it is a fact of the ascent of consciousness.
-And the successive dawnings within him of what is transpiring upon spiral after spiral of the ascent is one of the climaxes of experience.
+They will realize that throughout all of the searching discipline of discipleship they have really been allied with the brethren of the spirit in the four quarters of the earth.
+They themselves have been but one of an invisible fraternity of aspiring souls, selfless as themselves, chanting the same litany, intoning the same sacred word, and infused with the same vibration of revealing fire, knowing every soul that passes within the precincts of the temple of their consecrated service.
+This is not fantasy; it is a fact of the ascent of consciousness.
+The successive dawnings within them of what is transpiring upon spiral after spiral of the ascent is one of the climaxes of experience.
 The awareness of this fact of the simultaneous effort of many in comparative individual isolation to a common level of spiritual co-partnership brings to the disciple a new accession of strength, courage, and purpose.
-No matter in what condition of loneliness he may live and work, the illusion of isolation no longer overshadows him.
-He will now be in a position to see how many of the things which have held him back and forced him on have been more of the nature of illusion than fact.
+No matter what condition of loneliness they may live and work, the illusion of isolation no longer overshadows them.
+They will now be in a position to see how many of the things which have held them back and forced them on have been more of the nature of illusion than fact.